 Escape Rooms are all the rage right now, and the Jewellery Quarter is home to Escape Live, which offers not one but four escape rooms for all ages and skill levels.
 Rooms include the futuristic Time Machine, the scientific The Lab, the scary Room 13, and the Sherlock-esque Dr. Wilson’s Office.

-By the Oasis market also sits Escape Hunt, with four escape rooms, including a Doctor Who themed escape room, and the opportunity to take part in outdoor games that allow to you explore the city while you play.
+By the Oasis market also sits Escape Hunt, with four escape rooms, including a Doctor Who-themed escape room, and the opportunity to take part in outdoor games that allow you to explore the city while you play.

 Exhibitions